Jazzman

 "Jazzman" is a 1974 song performed by Carole King, from her album Wrap Around Joy.
 King composed the music for the song, while David Palmer (formerly of Steely Dan) wrote the lyrics.

 The song is best known for its lengthy saxophone solos, performed by Tom Scott, while King sings an ode to 'the Jazzman' and the effect he has on her.
 Curtis Amy, saxophonist, composer, and former musical director for the Ray Charles band, was the 'jazz man' of the song.

-Shortly after arriving on the Billboard Hot 100, the single rose to the #2 spot for a week in mid-November 1974 (stuck behind "You Ain't Seen Nothing Yet" by Bachman Turner Overdrive).
-The song also reached No. 4 in the Billboard easy listening chart.
+After being released in August, the song rose on the Billboard Hot 100.
+It peaked at the #2 spot for a week in mid-November 1974 (stuck behind "You Ain't Seen Nothing Yet" by Bachman Turner Overdrive).
+In King's hometown of New York, "Jazzman" hit No. 1 on the WABC Musicradio 77 Survey for the week of November 12.
+The song also reached No. 4 on the Billboard easy listening chart.
 The B-side of the "Jazzman" single was "You Go Your Way, I'll Go Mine".